671.0B+ configurations evaluated across recorded experiments

 Why can’t computers just solve K4?

 K4 has only 97 characters, too short for most statistical attacks to distinguish signal from noise.
 Exhaustive testing has eliminated all standard periodic keys.
-Sanborn stated K4 uses two systems of encipherment, and pure transposition is independently impossible (the ciphertext has 2 E’s but the cribs require 3).
-The exact two-layer structure is unknown.
-There are an astronomically large number of possible methods that could produce the known letters, far too many to test one by one.
-Solving K4 requires identifying the specific method, not just trying all keys.
+Pure transposition is independently impossible (the ciphertext has 2 E’s but the cribs require 3), so K4 must involve at least some substitution.
+The exact multi-step structure is unknown.
+There are an astronomically large number of possible methods that could produce the 24 known letters, far too many to test one by one.
+Solving K4 requires identifying the specific method, not just trying all keys — and the public evidence currently available is not specific enough to identify that method.
+(Sanborn has publicly described K4 as using “two systems” of encipherment, but the public commentary is treated by this project as contextual hearsay, not as an operational mechanism specification.)